Jewish military history: Siege of Lachish

 The siege of Lachish occurred in 701 BCE, by the Neo-Assyrian empire, and ended with the conquest of the town.
 The towns inhabitants led into captivity and the leaders of Lachish tortured to death.
 The town was abandoned, but resettled after the return from Babylonia.

+Against Egypt (Late Period)

 Battle of Megiddo

 The Battle of Megiddo is recorded as having taken place in 609 BCE with Necho II of Egypt leading his army to Carchemish to fight with his allies the Assyrians against the Babylonians at Carchemish in northern Syria.
 This required passing through territory controlled by the Kingdom of Judah and Necho requested permission from its king, Josiah.
 Josiah refused to let the Egyptians pass and a battle took place in which Josiah was killed.
 The battle is recorded in the Bible, 1 Esdras, and the writings of Josephus.

-Jewish–Babylonian war
+Against Babylon (Iron Age II)

 The Jewish–Babylonian war was a military conflict between the Kingdom of Judah and Babylonia that lasted from 601 to 586 BCE.
 The conflict marked the end of the Kingdom of Judah and Jewish independence until the Hasmonean revolt.
 After Babylonia invaded Jerusalem it destroyed the First Temple, and started the Babylonian exile.